Last Updated on May 11, 2022 by Shaun Snapp

 Asserting the Opposite of What is True with Against Type Marketing

 As was covered in the article, How Real is Oracle’s Automated Database, I determined Oracle’s automated database claims to be not only inaccurate but impossible.
-This is due to the number of Oracle databases that customers want on previous versions of the Oracle database and that have dropped Oracle support.
+This is due to the number of Oracle databases that customers want on previous versions of the Oracle database and have dropped Oracle support.

 Oracle Puts in the Effort to Improve and “Automate” Updates (Through its Marketing)